 It is worth noting that the traditional idea of a press night is becoming increasingly difficult.
 With journalists having to balance reviewing a number of different shows, you may have to be flexible with them - it depends on how much you want that review!

-Phone up a day or so after the reporters should have got your release to find out whether they need anything else - but don't just ask 'Did you get my release?' as this is guaranteed to wind journalists up!
+Phone reporters a day or so after they should have received your release to find out whether they need anything else - but don't just ask 'Did you get my release?' as this is guaranteed to wind journalists up!
 Ring in the morning, and not on the weeklies' busiest 'press day', and just check briefly if they have all the details they need.
 Journalists are used to being phoned.

 Good luck!
 Remember, the media want stories, and you have a good story to give.
 Offer it in the right way and there is absolutely no reason why you shouldn't have every chance of coverage.
 And if you don't succeed the first time round, just keep trying.